LOUIS SUMNER WINN JR. (1928-2000)

 1979 - The David and Becky Pardue House, 2403 Oakwood Drive, Burlington NC.
 Sold in 2005 to J. D. and Cynthia Henderson.
 Architect Arielle Schechter added an outside fireplace, featured in DWELL.
 Bottom two photos by Iman Woods.

 1981 - The James and Kathleen Leutze House, 2129 North Lakeshore Drive, Chapel Hill NC.
 Sold in 1995 to Joseph and Kathryn Walsh.
 Needs verification as a Winn house.

-1991 - The Mack W. and Jo Overman House, 555 Oak Pointe Drive, Semora NC (Hyco Lake).
-For sale for the first time in 2016.
+1991 - The Mack W. and Jo Overman House, 555 Oak Pointe Drive, Semora NC.
+Located on Hyco Lake.
+Sold in 2018 to Lloyd Family Properties, LLC.